AdLucem/pdf_parser/README.md

 - This is meant to run on technical, structured documents, like, say, user manuals.
 - We assume the pdf file has an associated table of contents, that is extracted using py2pdf.
 - natural language is a scourge upon planet earth and should be eradicated. all hail our formal-language-speaking robot overlords
-- now I understand why CBSE exam evaluators dock marks for wrong formatting in our answer sheet Seeing the documentation, I find myself wanting to dock lives for irregular formatting in the pdf.

 ## Setup